itayrefaely/Checkers/README.md

 - scikit-learn: For machine learning algorithms and data manipulation.
 - Jupyter Notebook: Facilitating model testing and analysis.
 - pandas: For data manipulation and analysis.
 - pygame: Enabling the creation of the graphical user interface.

+And more...

 ## How to run the code
 Make sure you have python installed on your machine.
 Then, install requirements: